 The temperature controller controls the temperature of the bath by pulsing the heater on and off.
 The total power being applied to the heater is determined by the duty cycle or the ratio of heater on time to the pulse cycle time.
 This value may be estimated by watching the red/green control indicator light or read directly from the digital display.
-By knowing the amount of heating to the bath the user can tell if the bath is heating up to the set-point, cooling down, or controlling at a constant temperature.
-Monitoring the percent heater power will let the user know how stable the bath temperature is.
+By knowing the amount of heating, the user can tell if the bath is heating up to the set-point, cooling down, or controlling at a constant temperature.
+Monitoring the percent heater power allows the user to determine the stability of the bath temperature.
 With good control stability the percent heating power should not fluctuate more than $\pm 1\%$ within one minute.

 The heater power display is accessed in the secondary menu.
 Press "SET" and "EXIT" simultaneously and release.
-The heater power will be displayed as a percentage of full power.
+The heater power displays as a percentage of full power.